ember-learn/super-rentals-tutorial/src/chapters/15-part-2-recap.md

 * Yielding data to caller components

 Awesome!
 The concepts you learned about in part 2 of the tutorial are ones that you'll find in many production-level Ember apps.
 You've now taken your knowledge to the next level&mdash;and you've also finished the entire tutorial, hooray!

+If you're curious to learn more, you can check out the *[Ember guides][TODO: link to Ember guides]* and learn more about the concepts we've covered in even more depth!
+If you want to practice some of the ideas we've covered, you can also try building your own Ember app.

+Happy coding!